IBM 7340

-The IBM 7340 "Hypertape" system was a magnetic tape data storage format designed to work with the IBM 7074, 7080 and 7090 computers that was introduced in 1961 and withdrawn in 1971.
+The IBM 7340 "Hypertape" system is a magnetic tape data storage format designed to work with the IBM 7074, 7080 and 7090 computers that was introduced in 1961 and withdrawn in 1971.

 As a technology, it deviated in several ways from the then dominant IBM 7 track system.
 It distinguished itself by having higher capacity, faster data transfer speed, faster load times, and lower wear on the tape.
-It achieved this by using tape that was twice as wide (1 vs. 1/2 inch), preloaded on two reels, and held in a large cassette.
+It achieved this by using tape that was twice as wide (1 vs. 1/2 inch), preloaded on two reels, and held in a large cassette capable of holding up to 40 million six-bit characters per cassette depending upon record length.

+The system comprised a two-channel control unit, the IBM 7640 (Figure 1), and one or more IBM 7340 tape drives (Figure 2).
+Ten 7340s can be attached to each 7640 channel. ...
+The tape used is 0.1-mil oxide on a 1-mil polyester base.
+It is one inch wide, with 1800 feet on a reel.
+Written across the tape are ten bits; eight are information bits, and two are check bits used for error correction during reading.
+These two check bits, in conjunction with a signal-strength monitor, provide detection of all errors and correction of all single- and 33 of 45 possible double-bit errors.
+In alpha-numeric mode, six of the information tracks are utilized per character.
+In packed-numeric mode, two four-bit characters are written side by side across the tape, as shown in Figure 3.
+The character density is 1511/inch, and tape speed is 112.5 inches/sec.